ktym4a/astro-page-insight/.changeset/strange-students-appear.md

 ---
-"astro-page-insight": patch
+"astro-page-insight": minor
 ---

-Addition of the ability to see the result score of the light house
+Add the ability to see the result score of the light house